Lay a whisper on my pillow. A career summary.

 Instead of a long marathon, the idea now is to create a shorter and more concentrated tour with segments spread out over a longer time.
 With a six tonnes heavy stage production created by the celebrated lighting designer Patrick Woodroffe, the band with the never-ending song catalogue is yet again ready to roll.

-And did we say a new Roxette album is projected for release during the autumn of 2015?
+And did we say a new Roxette album is projected for release during the spring of 2016?
 Don’t forget your shades, because the future sure looks bright.